abaplint/abaplint-sci-client/docs/installation.md

 ![sci06](img/sci-06.png)

-If you do not have your own abaplint Server, you might want to use https://sci.abaplint.app which is currently provided for free. **Caution:** Use this server at your own risk, your code will leave your system.

 Optional parameters:

 - Dependency depth - Defines over how many levels the check will try to resolve dependencies of ABAP classes (via inheritance, interfaces, attributes, or types)